AnkushSinghGandhi/AnkushSinghGandhi/README.md

 <p align="center">I believe Open Source is for EVERYONE.</p>

 <p align="center">
-  There is a Giveaway going on my channel
+  There is a Google swags Giveaway going on my YouTube channel
 </p>
 <p align="center">
   Join our MLH Guild <b>EddieHub</b> for #LocalHackDay to earn more points and swag! <a href="https://localhackday.mlh.io/build">Sign up now</a>